mvranic/kubeless-apl-demo/README.md

 foo       Deployment/foo   0%/50%    1         4         3         9m
 ```

-will show that new pods are deployed, and number of replicas are incremented.

 After the *ab* test is finished, the number of replicas and deployed pods will decrement.

 ## Pub-Sub example - Kafka trigger ##
-Kafka triiger can be used for Pub-Sub event subscription.
+Kafka trigger can be used for Pub-Sub event subscription.

-At first hast to be deployed Kafka support for Kubeless in an PowerShell session:
+At first Kafka support for Kubeless has to be deployed:
 ```
 $RELEASE="v1.0.0-beta.0"
 kubectl create -f https://github.com/kubeless/kafka-trigger/releases/download/$RELEASE/kafka-zookeeper-$RELEASE.yaml